mitre-public/open-aria/docs/ADRs/pointInterfaceCritique2.md

 ## Design Flaw 1:  `Point` was designed to mimic ONE data format

-- In pre-ARIA legacy code the `Point` interface was built to Mimic exactly one format, with all its quirks,
+- In pre-ARIA legacy code the `Point` interface was built to Mimic exactly one format, with all its specific details.
 - The original design was not intended to support other formats.
 - Nor, was there a plan or strategy to support alternative data formats.
-- Thus, the `Point` interface got implemented by many different classes that each decorated the interface with a different set of additional methods (depending on the _new_ data format).
-The additional methods split into two main groups, physical related (e.g. `climbRate()`, `acceleration()`) and metadata related ( e.g. `wakeCategory()` or `aircraftType()`)
+- Consequently, the `Point` interface got implemented by many different classes that each decorated the interface with a different set of additional methods (depending on the _new_ data format).
+Broadly speaking, the additional methods split into two groups: physical related methods (e.g. `climbRate()`, `acceleration()`) and metadata related methods ( e.g. `wakeCategory()` or `aircraftType()`)
+- **Bottom line:** Failing to provide proper support for additional data formats lead to code bloat, type coercion, and decreased maintainability.

 ## Design Flaw 2: Poor separation btw _"Raw Data"_ and its _"Smoothed View"_

 - Raw location data is imprecise.
 Location data has noise that needs to be corrected.
 - In pre-ARIA legacy code `Point` and `Track` implementations were mutable objects that were **corrected in place**.
+    - When this pre-ARIA legacy code was migrated the "mutate in-place" was removed but the broader structure remained.
 - This led to imperfect separation between the _"raw location data"_, the _"smoothed view of the raw data"_, and the _" track smoothers that manipulated the location data"_
-- These intertwining concerns are very reminiscent of a GUI interface design that does not use an MVC pattern
+- These intertwining concerns are somewhat reminiscent of a GUI interface design that does not use an MVC pattern
     - Model = Raw Data
     - View = Smoothed View of Data
     - Controller = Track Smoothing Functions
-- A better design make it easier to simultaneously support "leaving the raw location data alone" and "getting a corrected view of the raw location data"
+- A better design makes it easier to simultaneously support "leaving the raw location data alone" and "getting a corrected view of the raw location data"

 ## Design Flaw 3: Tracks are not generic

 - `Track` objects are awkward to work this because the "type of point metadata" is not easily accessible.
 - In other words, `Track` should be a generic class.
 But, this doesn't work out correctly because the underlying Points aren't generic.

 ## Design Flaw 4: Track Smoothers have unnatural access to Fields from Raw data